akretion/ak-odoo-incubator/product_category_sort/README.rst

 Product Category Sort
 ======================

-This module add a view for sroting your category
+This module add a view for sorting your category

 Installation
 ============